 The Twin Oaks Community, forty minutes from the city Charlottesville, Virginia hosts an annual conference on intentional communities.
+Its a conference that discusses a few different styles of shared housing and thier benefits.
 It’s not your typical conference at a hotel.
 It’s completely outdoors in the woods, with tenting, bonfires, privies, and camp style dishwashing.
 One roofed space with a stage makes the main room, the rest of the workshop areas are constructed with tarps, including a geodesic dome covered with a sail.
-Cooked food is brought in from a the Twin Oaks kitchen in a car.
+Cooked food is brought in from the Twin Oaks kitchen in a car.

 The food is delicious.
 Since the conference is held Labor Day weekend, conference attendees were treated to abundant garden produce served up in various pasta and bean dishes.
 Large jars of food put by added to the tastes from pickled garlic scapes, cucumber pickles and kimchi.